snikolau/anagram-sinatra/README.md

 ## Further improvements

 This is a basic implementation which has some downsides:
+ - Dictionary configuration is defined directly within Sinatra application.
- - Dictionary file is loaded in memory and is transformed every time server is starting.
+ - Dictionary file is loaded in memory and is transformed every time server is starting, which significantly increases starting time.
+The problem is visible especially when hosted on Heroku free tire, where the application is switching to idle mode every 30 minutes.
- - It is not possible to extend dictionary, without editing text file and restarting server.
+ - It is not possible to extend dictionary, without editing text file and restarting the server.

 Possible solutions
+ - Create separate configuration module / class responsible for storing / initialisation of system wide available data.
- - One of the solutions would be writing separate rake / bash task to processing text file and storing intermediate data.
-This would reduce app start time, as it would only load preprocessed data, but would not solve problem with extensibility.
+ - One of the solutions would be creating separate rake / bash task to process text file and store intermediate preprocessed data in a separate file.
+This would reduce app start time, as it would only load preprocessed data without processing step, but would not solve a problem with extensibility.
- - More complex but scalable solution might be using in memory data store as Redis.
+ - More complex but scalable solution might be using in-memory data store as Redis.